LUXER ONE BLOG

 Watch the video below, or read on for a full transcript.

-Luxer One is the leader in smart locker technology.
+“Luxer One is the leader in smart locker technology.
 Our mission is to improve how the world receives goods and parcels.
 Omni-channel retailers have been working with us at Luxer One, and we’re in over 1,100 stores in the US and Canada for online order pickup lockers.

 Essentially there are smart lockers where store associates can stage any online order for pickup and customers can just come into the store, go straight to the lockers, pick up their item and and go on their merry way.
 They don’t have to stand in line, they don’t have to wait.

-It takes what used to be an on average six-and-a-half minute process and turns it into about 15 to 20 seconds for a quick order pickup.
+It takes what used to be on average a six-and-a-half minute process and turns it into about 15 to 20 seconds for a quick order pickup.
 That way the retailer can save the experience for what really matters and provide a really excellent in-store experience in other ways.

-[Showing demo] This is the process for a store associate staging orders from online shoppers to the lockers.
+[Showing demo] “This is the process for a store associate staging an order to the lockers.
 First they take their piece of merchandise that they’ve already attached the pick ticket to and then they come up to the lockers and type in their employee ID number to make deliveries.

 They don’t have to memorize anything new!
 We can simply use the existing employee ID numbers that you’re using in store.
 Then they’ll come in and scan the pick ticket and then they’ll select the locker size that works for that piece of merchandise, so in this case we’re gonna pick a small locker but they can also input medium, large or extra-large lockers depending on the merchandise.